prynth/prynth.github.io/_pages/about.md

 ====
 Electronic music is usually created using hardware synthesizers, computer software or a mix of both.

 The computer offers immense power and flexibility in digital music instruments.
-It can do complex sound synthesis, integrate algorithmic processes or even be played with different physical controllers.
+It can do complex sound synthesis, integrate algorithmic processes or even be played with radically different physical controllers.

-Hardware synthesizers are dedicated devices, containing important instrumental qualities that promote a focus on the embodied cognitive activity of music performance.
+In turn hardware synthesizers are devices dedicated to music making, containing important instrumental qualities that promote a focus on the embodied cognitive activity of performance.
 They are also generally better concerning longevity, reliability and most importantly learnability.

 **We think there is an opportunity to explore new hybrid designs in synthesizers**.
-Many previous hardware devices have include some form of reconfigurability but not many have embraced computation strongly or deeply explored the concept of a highly programmable synthesizer.
-This project's goal is to offer freely accessible technologies to build such instruments.
-While electronics and programming might initially seem like a high-entry barrier, offering a stable platform, with assembly instructions and working code snippets, is a way to incite learning and rapid results for both beginners and experts.
+Many previous hardware devices have included some form of reconfigurability but not many have embraced computation strongly or deeply explored the concept of a highly programmable synthesizer.
+The goal of this project is to offer freely accessible technologies to build such instruments.
+While electronics and programming might initially seem like a high-entry barrier, offering a stable platform, with collections of assembly instructions and working code snippets, is a way to incite learning and rapid results for both beginners and experts.

 How?
 ====